-Any form of cheating would require the amount of computing power overcoming the accumulative potential of the chained CPUs.
+Any form of cheating would require the amount of computing power that overcomes the accumulative potential of the chained CPUs.
 It makes the task quite complicated even if there are a dozen of users in the chain.
 Imagine thousands or millions — they form a plainly impenetrable wall for hackers.
-The Dark Side Of The Chain

 A conventional blockchain, however, is not perfect.
 Concurrent processing of the same operations on a selection of machines is not what you call efficient.
-A massive processing power is needed, a huge amount of energy is consumed and yet the transactions are ridiculously slow.
+Massive processing power is needed, a huge amount of energy is consumed and yet the transactions are ridiculously slow.

-, bitcoin mining (i.e. serving the bitcoin network needs for a reward) consumes as much energy as Colombia or Switzerland does.
+According to some statistics, Bitcoin mining (i.e. serving the Bitcoin network needs for a reward) consumes as much energy as Colombia or Switzerland does.

-In addition to the energy and velocity issues, there is a one connected with the management.
-Everybody knows that neither a bitcoin nor an ether is controlled — it's the exact reason why the two cost quite a lot of bucks these days.
+In addition to the energy and velocity issues, there is one connected with the management.
+Everybody knows that neither a Bitcoin nor an Ether is controlled — it's the exact reason why these two cost quite a lot of bucks these days.
 They are based on the algorithms designed so a node is not allowed to change them in any way.

-That's to say that blockchain's security comes at the cost and you certainly don't want to pay it.
+That's to say that blockchain's security comes at a cost and you certainly don't want to pay it.